paullj1/workout-tracker/docs/deployment.md

 - Build frontend bundle: `cd frontend && npm run build`.
 - Package a wheel (frontend bundle is included via `tool.hatch.build.force-include`): `uv run hatch build`.
 - Install the wheel on the target environment: `uv pip install dist/workout_tracker-*.whl`.
-- Run the API: `workout-tracker-api` (via `./scripts/api.sh`).
+- Run the API: `workout-tracker` (via `./scripts/api.sh`).

 ### Container image
 - Use `deploy/docker/Dockerfile` to build a production image.
 - `docker build -f deploy/docker/Dockerfile -t workout-tracker .`
 - The Dockerfile builds the SPA in a Node stage, packages the Python wheel (which already contains the compiled frontend), and installs the wheel into a slim uv runtime image.
-No helper scripts are copied—runtime executes `workout-tracker-api`.
+No helper scripts are copied—runtime executes `workout-tracker`.

 ## 2. Environment configuration